Carla Kelly

 Carla Sue Kelly (born 1947) is an American writer in the Regency romance genre.
 She is the author of over forty books and short stories.

-Her books are what romance readers call "keepers," i.e. books they keep in their private collections, and accordingly they can be hard to find.
-Renowned for what she calls "dukeless" regencies, her stories often revolve around ordinary people solving their own problems.
-While many Regency romances feature soldiers returned from the Napoleonic Wars, several of Kelly's books include soldiers and sailors actively involved in the Peninsular campaign and in the naval blockade that prevented France from invading England, bringing this war to life in an unforgettable way.
-However, her regencies only reflect a part of her writing interests.
+Kelly is known for what she calls "dukeless" regencies, her stories often revolve around ordinary people solving their own problems.
 She also has a strong interest in the American West, which is reflected in her earliest published works and in her non-fiction.
-Since 2011, Kelly, who has a Mormon background, has written four historical romance novels that focus on the lives of young Mormon women: Borrowed Light, Enduring Light, My Loving Vigil Keeping, and Safe Passage.
+Since 2011, Kelly, who has a Mormon background, has written five historical romance novels that focus on the lives of young Mormon women: Borrowed Light, Enduring Light, My Loving Vigil Keeping, Safe Passage, and One Step Enough.

 Biography

-Born in 1947, Carla Sue Kelly calls herself a navy brat.
-The daughter of a Navy Officer, she grew up overseas or on one coast of the United States or the other.
+Kelly was born in 1947 and is the daughter of a Navy officer.
 She graduated from Brigham Young University in Provo, Utah where she studied Latin American history.
 She completed a master's degree at the University of Louisiana-Monroe, in American history, with a focus on the Civil War and Indian Wars.

-In her varied professional career Kelly has worked as a ranger/historian with the National Park Service at Fort Laramie National Historic Site, and a ranger at Fort Union Trading Post National Historic Site; a contract research historian for the State Historical Society of North Dakota and history instructor at university level.
-Kelly is a former staff features writer for the Valley City Times Record newspaper based in Valley City, North Dakota.

-Kelly lives in Idaho Falls, Idaho.
-She is married to Martin Kelly, former Director of Theatre at Valley City State University, in Valley City, North Dakota, who is now retired.
-The couple has five grown children now located in various parts of America.

-Literary influences

-When interviewed by Lola Sparks in Purple Pens, Kelly identified the following writers as having influenced her:
+Kelly lives in Idaho Falls, Idaho with her husband.